The Uki Butcher

 Information

-In 1912 Lionel Mitchell, at the age of 11, did deliveries by horseback for Mr Connor from the Uki shop to customers as far as the Terragon shop, where he would reload and continue to the top end of Byrrill Creek where Bob Butler would be waiting to give him breakfast and to hear the latest news from Uki.
+In 1912, 11-year-old Lionel Mitchell delivered meat by horseback from the Uki shop to customers as far as the Terragon shop.
+From there, he would reload and continue to the top end of Byrrill Creek, where Bob Butler would be waiting with breakfast and eager to hear the latest news from Uki.

 This point of interest is part of the tour: Historic Uki Village - Walking Tour